Public Education is Fundamental to Democracy

 Welcome to my official website.
 Here, you’ll find everything you need to know about me, what my positions are and why I'm running for office.
 Thanks for visiting!

-For 20 years I've been a voice for children, now I'd like to be your voice in the Utah House of Representatives.
+For 20 years I've been a voice for children, now I'd like to be your voice on the Utah State Board of Education.

-As a lifelong Republican, I believe in the principles of family as the fundamental unit of society, that all children should have access to quality education, limited taxation in order for government to perform essential public needs, and the constitutional right to keep and bear arms.
-As the spouse of a naturalized citizen from Canada, I support legal immigration and strongly controlled borders.
+As a lifelong Republican, I believe in the principles of family as the fundamental unit of society, that all children should have access to quality education, and limited taxation for government to perform essential public needs.

 I am a strong supporter of Public Education.
-I believe a fully-funded public education system gives more children the opportunities they need to succeed.
+I believe a fully funded public education system gives more children the opportunities they need to succeed.
 I believe in local control.
 I believe that the primary role of the legislature regarding education should be simply to fund it.
-General control and supervision should be left to the State School Board and all other decisions regarding curriculum and programs should be determined at the District and school level.
-I am a strong supporter of School Community Councils and will work to protect School Trust Land Funds for our children.
-I support Charter Schools that do not compete with traditional public schools, but offer a choice that will provide unique learning opportunities for students.
+General control and supervision should be left to the State School Board and all other decisions regarding curriculum and programs should be determined at the district and school level.
+I am a strong supporter of School Community Councils.
+I believe Charter Schools offer additional choices for unique learning opportunities for students.
+Our public education system needs five areas to be successful – family engagement, quality teachers, strong leadership, positive school climate, and strong standards and curriculum alignment.

 Volunteer & Work Experience